AY2526S1-CS2113-W10-2/tp/docs/UserGuide.md

 1. Ensure that you have Java 17 or above installed.
 2. Download the latest JAR file of `TrackStars` from [here](http://link.to/duke).
 3. Copy the JAR file into an empty folder
-4. Open the command terminal, cd into the folder you put the JAR in, then use '-java jar TrackStars.jar' command to run the application
+4. Open the command terminal, cd into the folder you put the JAR in.
+5. Use '-java jar TrackStars.jar' command to run the application.
+6. A warning may appear depending on your terminal formatting.
+If the symbols do not display correctly consider running "chcp 65001" in cmd, then repeat step 5.
-5. Start typing commands into the terminal and execute it by pressing Enter
+7. Start typing commands into the terminal and execute it by pressing Enter
-6. 'exit' will exit the program
+8. 'exit' will exit the program

 ## Features